NGP²Copyright: © A. Böcking

 On 2800 m² of laboratory area, the AVT will use modern equipment and thus be able to cope with special requirements such as explosion-protected areas, work with biological hazardous materials (S1 & S2 laboratories) or vibration-free groundings.

-The planned biorefinery will be the heart of NPG²: a 680 m² large pilot plant area offers room for a modular set-up, which enables processes from 25 - 150 l batch volume.
+The biorefinery is the heart of NPG²: a 680 m² large pilot plant area offers room for a modular set-up, which enables processes from 25 - 150 l batch volume.

 Co-operations with partners from academia and industry are of high importance for the AVT.
 Therefore, around 20% of the main space of NGP² is dedicated to collaborations.